Sweet Potato Pancake Recipe

 - additional butter for pan

 - In a separate bowl, whisk together buttermilk, eggs, and melted butter.
-Add sweet potato, honey, cinnamon, ginger and mix well.
+Stir in sweet potato, honey, cinnamon, ginger and mix well.

 - Add wet sweet potato mixture to the dry mixture.
 Combine well, but don’t over mix.
 Batter should still be slightly lumpy.
 If time permits, allow batter stand for at least 30 minutes (the perfect time for enjoying a cup of coffee).